sbugallo/mlflow_on_kubernetes/docs/setup_minio.md

 ## Secrets

 To set up our credentials, we are going to use a secret.
-Change \<MINIO USERNAME\> and
-\<MINIO PASSWORD\> to any value you like encoded in based64.
+Change `<MINIO USERNAME>` and `<MINIO PASSWORD>` to any value you like encoded in base 64.

 ```yaml
 apiVersion: v1